mohamedyaakoubi/MentorNation-D4N-Task-app-react/README.md

 # Task App

-You can add a task to do and remove it when done.
+You can add a task to do and remove it when done it's a very beginner thing.

 ## Installation